RedHenLab/Neural-Machine-Translation/README.md

 After training, the trained model will be saved in language($src-$tgt) subdirectory in the models directory.
 The saved model would be something like "model_15.pt" and it should be renamed to "model_15_best.pt".

 ## Translation
-This project supports translation of both normal text file or news transcripts in any supported language pair.
+This project supports translation of both normal text file and news transcripts in any supported language pair.
 To translate any input news transcript, run the following commands:
  ```bash
  cd Neural-Machine-Translation/scripts